Nothing Phone 2a review: Worth it under NPR 50,000?

 • IP54 dust/splash resistant

-The first differentiating factor is of course the design itself.
+The first differentiating factor of the Nothing Phone 2a is the design itself.
 That iconic Nothing see-through look with LED lights is always unique and refreshing to have, but what I like here is it has a solid grip to it and feels good in the hands.

 The back and the frames are made of plastic, but it doesn’t look and feel that cheap.
 The gentle curves on the back offer a good resting position and it’s not a very heavy phone as well.